 In addition, MPA will continue to monitor and address concerns related to this issue.
-If you have any concerns, please email Brian Saptia, MPA government affairs manager.
+If you have any concerns, please email Brian Sapita, MPA director of government affairs.
 To get the most up-to-date information related to technician licensure, visit this page on the MPA website or the Michigan Department of Licensing and Regulatory Affairs Website.

 As a reminder, it takes approximately 6-8 weeks to process each application.
 Please allow adequate time before contacting the Department.

 Pharmacy technicians preparing to become certified are encouraged to use the following resources:

 The Michigan Department of Licensing and Regulatory Affairs (LARA) has made available a frequently asked questions document related to the pharmacy technician licensure law.
 Please click here to access the resource from LARA.

 The following section of the Michigan Public Health Code is effective on Dec.
 22, 2014, when Public Act 285 goes into effect: